rvndios/CommonCrypt-Swift/README.md

 ## License

-ARCrypt is available under the MIT license.
+Project is available under the MIT license.
 See the LICENSE file for more info.

-# ARCrypt
+# Usage

+You can't Drag directly CommonCrypto.framework and EncryptFiles folder to you project folder directly.

+then just add,

+import CommonCrypto